haskell/criterion/README.markdown

 to spot: they'll be points sitting far from the linear regression line (usually above it).

-If the lower and upper bounds on an estimate aren't "tight" (close to the estimate), this suggests that noise might be having some kind of negative effect.
+If the lower and upper bounds on an estimate aren't “tight” (close to the estimate), this suggests that noise might be having some kind of negative effect.

-A warning about "variance introduced by outliers" may be printed.
+A warning about “variance introduced by outliers” may be printed.
 This indicates the degree to which the standard deviation is inflated by outlying measurements, as in the following snippet (notice that the lower and upper bounds aren't all that tight, too).